 Great question, me!
-Stash is a fintech company founded in 2015 that combines investing, custodial accounts and banking products that appeal to less experienced investors.
+Stash is a fintech company founded in 2015 that combines investing, custodial accounts and banking products into one investment app that appeals to beginner investors.

-Two former Wall Street traders, Ed Robinson and Brandon Krieg, founded the company back in 2015 after they were routinely approached by their peers (keep in mind that these people work in fucking Wall Street) with questions about how to invest.
+Two former Wall Street traders, Ed Robinson and Brandon Krieg, founded the company back in 2015 after they were routinely approached by their peers (keep in mind that these people work in fucking Wall Street) with questions about their investment portfolio.
 Rather than answer each individual, they did the most 2010's thing they could think of: they started a fintech firm.

 What Robinson and Krieg stumbled upon was actually a huge problem in the U.S at the time (and I would argue that it still is), which is the general misconceptions around getting into investing.
 Do you need a ton of money?
 Do you need a man in a pinstripe suit who does the secret investing dance and your money goes up or down?
 After building out their platform and proof of concept, the two left their full-time jobs to pursue Stash.

-The company began as a mobile app where users could sign up and begin investing with as little as $5 in the first example of fractional share purchasing I can actually remember outside of a DRIP plan.
+The company began as a mobile app in the Apple App Store where users could sign up and begin investing with as little as $5 in the first example of fractional share purchasing I can actually remember outside of a DRIP plan.
 For context, it took investing giant Robinhood until 2019 to get to fractional share trading.

 But what are you actually investing that $5 in?
 And how does investing with Stash compare to investing with Robinhood?